grantcarthew/node-perj/README.md

 ## About the Owner

-I, Grant Carthew, am a technologist, trainer, and Dad from Queensland, Australia.
-I work on code in a number of personal projects and when the need arises I build my own packages.
+I'm Grant Carthew, a technologist from Queensland, Australia, with a passion for coding.
+I delve into personal projects and develop custom solutions when the existing tools fall short.

-This project exists because I was not happy with other logging packages.
+This repository hosts my custom logging solution, created because I couldn't find a logging package that met my needs.

-Everything I do in open source is done in my own time and as a contribution to the open source community.
+All my open-source work is crafted in my own time, as a contribution to the community that has supported me.

-If you are using my projects and would like to thank me or support me, please click the Patreon link below.
+If my projects have been useful to you and you'd like to express your appreciation or support, please consider joining me on Patreon.
+Your support helps sustain and grow these initiatives!

 [![Patreon Donation][patreon-image]][patreon-url]